-Children may peer assess another class member's work.
+Children may peer assess another class member's work, using coloured pencil in KS1 and purple pen in KS2.
 The following points are important:

 - 1. Children need to be trained to do this through modelling with the whole class, watching paired marking in action. - 2.
 Ground rules should be decided as a class and adhered to. - 3.
 Pairings should be either ability based or mixed. - 4.
 The children should follow the same procedures when marking another child's work as they do when marking their own (See details above). - 5.
 Encourage a dialogue between the children rather than one child being the 'teacher'.